<>

 *

 The symbols themselves, without humans, are literally meaningless.
-So it can't be that.
+So it can't be the symbols that are most important.

 *

-It is clear the most important thing is that the rules around symbols should benefit the users of symbols.
+Thus it is clear the most important thing is that the rules around symbols should benefit the readers.

-What can we do to equip users with the best symbols possible?
+What can we do to equip readers with the best symbols possible?

 *